ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 Now that we have a method to deduplicate structures we can start looking at other conditions.
-The next major condition states every edge needs to be connected, i.e. there shouldn't be any groups of edges that "float" disconnected from the rest of each structure.
+The next major condition states every edge needs to be connected, i.e. there shouldn't be any groups of edges which "float" disconnected from the rest of each structure.
 One way to check this would be to use a data structure like a [merge-find set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
 In practice this can be a bit slow, and would require us to check hundreds of millions of invalid structures.